Realistic Material Models

 - Prof. Dr.-Ing.
 Martin Fuchs

 Digital games and virtual realities need credible material models to enable immersion through graphic realism.
 We would like to support this with a large collection of examples (what do surfaces really look like when the light situation changes, when the player moves?).
-For this we need the help of the crowd: and maybe we can motivate them with gamification ...
+For this we need the help of the crowd: maybe we can motivate it with gamification ... ?

 In line with a user-centric experience design approach, application development focuses on the user experience.
 In the process, natural and media-specific competences are combined through the intensive cooperation of the interdisciplinary team of both institutions.
 Moreover, the iterative development process can ensure the teaching of fun and natural knowledge.
 As part of the project in the area of Game Design already several first playtest with users of the target group, e.g. in the computer games school of the city media center Stuttgart have been performed.

 As part of the research project "Digital Paths to Museum II", several prototypes have been created in collaboration with the Staatsgalerie Stuttgart.
 To explore novel levels of interactive mediation, creative coding and decoding of digital content, these three prototypes are evaluated using an iterative player-centered design approach.